weng851107/OperationSystems/README.md

 Address Translation Comparison

 - Segment
-  - Table entry: (segment base address, limt)
+  - Table entry: (segment base address, limit)
   - Segment base address can be arbitrary
   - The length of "offset" is the same as the physical memory size
 - Page